DMTF/Redfish-Tools/odata-csdl-validator/README.md

 ## Processing

-The validator parses the specified OData CSDL XML file or files and all referenced OData CSDL XML files to validate that the metadata conforms to [OData v4.0](http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html "http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html").
+The validator validates that the metadata in the specified OData CSDL XML file or files and all referenced OData CSDL XML files conforms to [OData v4.0](http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html "http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html").

 If the validator finds an error, it prints the path to the metadata file that contains the error with a simple explanation of the error.